dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2699: Arts offer profound societal insights and enrich lives.
+### T2699: Arts and literature enrich society and deepen our understanding of ourselves and the world.

 |Support|
 |---|